What Carer's Allowance is

 A person is regarded as requiring full-time care and attention when:

-If you are getting certain social welfare payments and you are providing full time care and attention to another person whilst also meeting all other conditions for Carer’s Allowance, you can keep your main social welfare payment and get Missing link item! as well.
+If you are getting certain social welfare payments and you are providing full time care and attention to another person whilst also meeting all other conditions for Carer’s Allowance, you can keep your main social welfare payment and get Half-Rate Carer's Allowance as well.

 The rate of payment depends on the outcome of the means test.
 The table below shows the maximum personal weekly rate of payment a person can receive if they have no income from any source.